lineCode/ULIS/README.md

         Image Pools and Caches for Optimisation

 ## History
-ULIS was first developped by Clément BERTHAUD ( a.k.a Layl or Robot-Fromage ) on his spare-time in December 2018.
+ULIS is created and maintained by Clément BERTHAUD ( a.k.a Layl, a.k.a Robot-Fromage ).
+ULIS began development in December 2018, as a side project during spare time from an
+unexperienced developper.
+It was first hosted as a repository listed under user
-It was then developped as part of Praxinos, aiming for robust tools for digital image processing.
+Robot-Fromage.
+It was then developped as a part of Praxinos, aiming for robust tools for
-ULIS "1.0" was first released internaly for Praxinos at the end of summer 2019, and used in Iliad, a digital painting plugin for UnrealEngine developped by Praxinos.
+digital image processing.
+ULIS was first released internaly for Praxinos at the end of
+summer 2019.
+It made its debut in Iliad, a digital painting plugin for UnrealEngine
-ULIS "1.0" had a lot of issues.
-It was hard to maintain and overused template, resulting in terrible binary sizes for the compiled library ( over 200mo for a release build ).
+developped by Praxinos.
+The first version of ULIS had a lot of issues: it was hard to
-Performance was ok but there was a lot of room for improvments.
+maintain and overused template.
+It resulted in terrible output binary sizes and compile
+times.
-The library needed to mature a bit, and the changes to make were so drastic that a separate successor library, ULIS2, was starting development in beginning of January 2020.
+ULIS2, was starting development in beginning of January 2020.
+ULIS2 was scheduled for
+release in February 2020, and came with a much simpler API.
+Compile times were drastically
+reduced as well as output binary sizes.
+ULIS2 brought many things, such as better overall
-ULIS2 was scheduled for release in February 2020, and comes with a much simpler API, drastically reduced compile times and output binary sizes, better performances, and a lot of additional features such as support for more models, actual support for AVX2 optimisations, color mix, smudge, new blending modes and alpha modes, new interpolation types, etc.
+performances, support for more models, actual support for AVX2 optimisations, color mix,
+smudge, new blending modes and alpha modes, new interpolation types, etc. The build
-The build framework was also simplified and extended to conform to the typical cmake build process.
+framework was also simplified and extended to conform to the typical cmake build process.
-Support for GPU image processing with OpenCL was introduced.
+Optional for GPU image processing with OpenCL was introduced.
+The library dependencies
-Additionally, the library dependencies changed and are now embedded in the repository.
-The library doesn't rely on preprocessor trickery so much anymore so boost_preprocessor and coal were removed, Qt and OpenCL are now fully optional, and VCL was added for handling SSE / AVX optimisations in a simpler way.
+changed and are now embedded in the repository.
+ULIS3 was introduced in March 2020 during a period of high productivity.
+ULIS3 merged the
+commit history of both ULIS and ULIS2 for future reference and to keep track of what has
+been done since the repository had such a turbulent history, facing many complete rewrites.
+This version corresponds to the age of high-level features, the focus on development has
+shifted from very low level memory operation on pixel buffers towards more complexe
+structures built from these parts, such as Tile Pools and Tiled Blocks, or advanced
+deformation algorithms.
+ULIS3 also introduces WASM a new available compilation target,
+allowing to run transpiled C++ code on client side in web browsers.

 ## Software Requirements Specification ( SRS )